SwissDataScienceCenter/kube-manifest-backup/README.md

-# Kube-Manifest-Backup
+# kube-manifest-backup

-Kube-Manifest-Backup is a Go-based tool designed to back up Kubernetes YAML manifest files to an S3 bucket.
+kube-manifest-backup is a Go-based tool designed to back up Kubernetes YAML manifest files to an S3 bucket.

 ## Features

-- Backup Kubernetes YAML manifest files.
+- Backup Kubernetes YAML manifest files to an S3 bucket.
+- Cron-based scheduling.
+- Support for backing up secrets, encrypted with an in-cluster GPG key.
+- Export Prometheus metrics

 ## Installation